Today we will discuss about heat and some interesting phenomenon

-How much there will be temperature of the resultant water, if we add cold water into hot water.
+there will be temperature of the resultant liquid (water), if we add cold water

 Before we start we must understand heat and temperature. to know what is heat and temperature and what is difference between heat and temperature,